 - Transferring large volumes of data can affect performance.
 It is only noticeable at low connection speed, but we still recommend that you reduce the size of transferred data whenever possible.
 Do not store rarely used data in forms because it might be never used in some scenarios.
 Instead, have such data retrieved from the server when needed.
 Alternatively, you can cache that data in a client module for future use.

 - Use the Val keyword in procedure and function declarations.
 In client/server operations this keyword has a different meaning compared to operations within a single computer (client or server).
 When you use Val in a declaration of a server procedure parameter and the procedure is called from a client, the parameter value is not transferred back to the client.
 And if you do not use Val (which is the default scenario), it works as in the following example: a server procedure is called and an array is passed to it.
-The array will never be needed at the client side, it is simply a parameter that you no longer need.
+The array will never be needed at the client-side, it is simply a parameter that you no longer need.
 But once the server call is completed, the array is packed to XML or JSON (the web client uses the latter option) and then transferred back to the client.
-Of course this reduces the efficiency.
+Of course, this reduces efficiency.
 Therefore, if you do not need the return value passed as a parameter, use Val with that parameter.
-Of course you can omit Val for Boolean parameters but it is still a bad practice.
+Of course, you can omit Val for Boolean parameters but it is still a bad practice.

 Long server calls are also worth mentioning.
 If a client/server call is not completed before the timeout expires, this can cause various issues.
 The timeout duration that is considered acceptable depends on various conditions.

 For example, the Russian cloud service 1cFresh features a 75-second timeout.
-When the timeout expires, the web server no longer expects an answer from the 1C:Enterprise server, and the client receives an error message.
+When the timeout expires, the web-server no longer expects an answer from the 1C:Enterprise server, and the client receives an error message.
 Things are even worse for users of Mac computers because their default Safari browser features a built-in 8-second timeout.
 If a server call takes longer than 8 seconds, the application stops working.
 And in general, long server calls are not recommended because users cannot perform any actions while they are waiting for a server response.

 We recommend that you use Long actions (a part of the Base functionality subsystem) of 1C:Subsystem Library 2.0 to avoid such issues.
-It calls the functionality that you want executed on the server in a background job.
+It calls the functionality that you want to be executed on the server in a background job.
 An idle handler on the client periodically checks whether a server response is available.
 In addition to solving the issue, this method gives you a bonus: the user work is not paused while waiting for the server response.

 RAM is one of the most important and valuable resources, although these days, when each desktop computer can have 16 GB of RAM installed, one might easily forget that.